 GENERAL AND SPECIFIC TERMS AND CONDITIONS

-3. Terms of Payment - Compensation - Penalty - Time Limit: shipments are carried in accordance with the Confetra General Terms and Conditions that require payment on collection and/or delivery of the goods (or at most within 30 days from the date of the invoice) unless different terms are agreed.
+3. Terms of Payment - Offset - Penalty - Time Limits: shipments are carried in accordance with the Confetra General Terms and Conditions that require payment on collection and/or delivery of the goods (or at most within 30 days from the date of the invoice) unless different terms are agreed.
 In all cases, the payment terms also act as the time limit for any disputes concerning the corresponding amount due.
 Payment of invoices implies acceptance of the applied rates.
 The payment term is intended as expired in full starting from the first business day following the due date indicated on the invoice.
 Late payment: interest on late payments will be charged at 7 points above the official discount rate (in force on the date interest is requested), in addition to debt collection charges, with application of the penalty envisaged in art.
 6 of Legislative Decree 231/2002, unless greater losses are incurred.
 Failure to pay a single invoice, or an instalment of it where allowed, shall make the agreed term void, with all the related legal consequences, as well as the application default interest at the rate indicated above backdated to the date of the invoice, without the need to send a default notice.
 The expiry of the deadline authorizes BRT to issue an invoice for any credits, with payment at sight.
 The parties expressly agree that the carrier has the right to offset debts which the carrier owes the sender, of whatever kind including cash on delivery sums collected on behalf of the sender, credit notes issued by the carrier in favour of the sender and compensation for established damage to transported goods, against sums due to the carrier by the sender for the transport services provided.
 Thus, the sender authorizes the carrier to operate the said offsetting as of now.

 4. Carrier's liability: haulage in Italy is undertaken according to the law, arts.
 1693, 1694 and 1696 of the Italian Civil Code, as amended by art.
 10 of Legislative Decree (D. Lgs.)
 286/2005, with the consequent provision of a compensation limit, in the event of the loss of, or damage to, the transported goods, equal to 1.00 (one) euro per kilogram of gross weight of the lost or damaged goods.
 The said limit, according to the express and agreed will of the parties, will apply not only to situations involving the loss of or damage to the goods, but also in all other cases which directly or indirectly involve the carrier's liability.
 Haulage abroad is regulated according to the Geneva Convention (Law 1621/60 and amendments), so the compensation limit set in this convention will apply (S.D.R. x 8.33 = compensation per gross kg of lost or damaged goods), for the loss of or damage to goods, as well as the limit established therein in the event of late delivery.
 If no order is made for all risks cover, connected or not with the consignor's own insurance, the latter undertakes not to claim compensation from the Carrier for amounts exceeding the compensation limit provided for by D. Lgs.
 286/2005, the C.M.R. convention or the Warsaw Convention, according to the applicable law.
 Whether in keeping with legislative requirements or applying an insurance order, the consignee must include in the waybill specifications and detailed reservations relating to the apparent condition of the goods and its packaging, the inclusion of general reserves having no binding effect.
 In the latter case, the carrier will not be held liable for loss or damage to the goods transported.
 Any complaints regarding the responsibility of the carrier for partial loss of or damage to the goods transported, not immediately identifiable at the time of delivery, must be notified in writing to the carrier, subject otherwise to loss of the right to claim, within 8 calendar days of the date of receipt in the case of domestic shipments; for international shipments, the terms specified in the Geneva Convention (Law 1621/60 and amendments) shall apply.